 - Sprinklers should be popping up above the turf.
 Replace heads with a taller ones, if necessary.

 - Angled sprinklers should be dug up and straightened at the line.
 Do not prop with rocks as this can crack the line.

 - Over-spraying or misaligned sprinklers can often be ratcheted by hand or adjusted with the top screw.

 - Trim / prune any plant material that is interfering with sprinkler spray, or relocate the sprinklers.

 - Sprinkler heads that are dribbling may be broken or need the filter cleaned.

 - Sprinklers with fine spray may have too much pressure.
 Excessive pressure can cause undue wear on the system and is inefficient due to increasing wind drift and the rate of evaporation.

 Winterize by mid-October

 - Blow out the irrigation system by using an air compressor to rid the irrigation system of water.
 Most systems do not have a gravity drain and this method is ineffective.
 Winterizing the irrigation system can help prevent costly damage.
-CSU Extension Winterizing Instructions (PDF).
+See how to blow our your irrigation system.